-- 47. Declaration of result for contested elections - 48.
-Declaration of result for uncontested elections Part 8 -
+- 47. 47.
+Declaration of result for contested elections - 48.
+48. Declaration of result for uncontested elections election Part 9 - Death of a candidate during a contested election

-Disposal of documents
+Part 8 - Disposal of documents

 - 49. Sealing up of documents relating to the poll - 50.
-Delivery of documents - 51.
-Forwarding of documents received after close of the poll - 52.
-Retention and public inspection of documents - 53.
-Application for inspection of certain documents relating to election
+50. Delivery of documents - 51.
+51. Forwarding of documents received after close of the poll - 52.
+52. Retention and public inspection of documents - 53.
+53. Application for inspection of certain documents relating to candidate Part 10 - Election expenses and publicity